fyne-io/docs.fyne.io/started/index.md

 <div id="install__windows" class="hidden">
 <div style="text-align: left" markdown="1">

-The MSYS2 is the recommended approach for working on windows, proceed as follows:
+The MSYS2 platform is the recommended approach for working on Windows.
+Proceed as follows:

 1. Install MSYS2 from [msys2.org](https://www.msys2.org/)
 2. Once installed do not use the MSYS terminal that opens